 - Several leaves of lettuce, for serving

 - In a large bowl, season the beef with 1 teaspoon of salt and 1/4 teaspoon of pepper.
 Mix to combine but do not overmix.

-- Heat skillet or grill to medium heat.
-Cook burgers on the first side until deeply seared, 3-4 minutes.
+- Heat a large skillet over medium heat.
+Add the burgers and cook on the first side until deeply seared, 3-4 minutes.
 Flip and cook on the second side until cooked to an internal temperature of 160F, about 4-6 minutes more.

-- To assemble the burgers, slather the cut sides of each bun with burger sauce.
-Arrange a piece of lettuce on the bottom buns and top with burger patties.
+- To assemble the burgers, slather the cut sides of each bun with the mayonnaise mixture.
+Arrange a piece of lettuce on the bottom buns and top with cooked burger patties.
 Pile high with mushroom and onions and cover with the top half of the burger bun.